Below are some of the most commonly asked questions about the Airspace Masterplan and the airspace change process.

 How is the Masterplan being developed?

 Airspace modernisation is a long and complex process.
 The co-sponsors have agreed that ACOG will develop the Masterplan through a series of iterations over the next few years.
 This reflects the fact that different information and levels of detail will be available at different points as the constituent ACPs sponsored by the airports and NATS are developed.
 It also means that the Masterplan can be kept flexible to accommodate the evolving context for airspace modernisation, such as any changes in policy or additions to co-sponsor commissions to produce new elements of the Masterplan, or unanticipated external events.
+More information about the iterative approach can be found here (LINK to Masterplan page).

 Why are only some UK airports included in the Airspace Masterplan?

-There are currently 21 UK airports included in the Airspace Masterplan.
 These are mostly airports that share interdependencies with other nearby airports and therefore airspace changes need to be undertaken and consulted on in a coordinated way.
 They may also be airports that NATS have identified that need to make changes at lower levels in order to optimise changes to upper airspace.

 Will the participating airports be making changes to their airspace in the same timeframe?